A guide to Central Provident Fund (CPF) contributions in SG

 The Central Provident Fund (CPF) is the name for Singapore’s social security scheme.
 It covers health care, retirement and home ownership.

-• Foreigners working in Singapore under an EP, S Pass or a Work Permit; and
+CPF contributions are not allowed foreigners working in Singapore under an EP, S Pass or a Work Permit.

 How is the Central Provident Fund contribution calculated?